kennysmithed/origins23/origins_reading_wk3.md

 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-We also find amazing communicative abilities in some rather surprising organisms.
+We also find impressive communicative abilities in some rather surprising organisms.
 Consider the waggle dance of the honeybee and its ability to convey information about something not currently present (aka [displacement](https://en.wikipedia.org/wiki/Displacement_(linguistics)), one of Hockett's *design features* of language:

 <!-- [embed]https://www.youtube.com/watch?v=-7ijI-g4jHg[/embed] -->
 <iframe width="560" height="315"